okeeffed/cheat-sheets/Go/Go-Lang-Overview.md

 ```

 - Variable names must start with a letter
-- Lowercase variables and funcs can be used outside of the package
+- Uppercase variables and funcs can be used outside of the package
 - Lowercase cannot